 The integration of tissue structure and nuclear function.

 Biochemistry and cell biology = Biochimie et biologie cellulaire

 Maxwell CA and Hendzel MJ

 The objectives for my research program are to more completely understand cell division at a molecular level and apply that knowledge to the study of cells that maintain the growth and development of the human brain and breast.
 We focus on a small set of key genes and study how their products are involved in human development and cancer using a variety of systems, including cells that grow indefinitely in the lab, mice, flies, and human tissues from both healthy and diseased individuals.Grants

 The Maxwell lab is a member of the Michael Cuccione Childhood Cancer Research program.
-We currently receive research funding support from the following organizations: Avon Foundation, Canadian Breast Cancer Foundation, Canadian Institutes of Health Research (CIHR), Michael Cuccione Childhood Cancer Foundation.
+We have received research funding support from the following organizations: Avon Foundation, Canadian Breast Cancer Foundation, Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council of Canada, and the Michael Cuccione Foundation.
 We are very grateful for their support.Honours & Awards

 2014-2019: New Investigator, NIC category, CIHRResearch Group Members